-The verification process will include direct consultation with PAPs, who will work with the PIU and the field representatives of the Rural public association of drinking water consumers/Local authorities to verify the affected assets and discuss their socio-economic situation.
+The verification process will include direct consultation with PAPs, who will work with the PIU and the field representatives of the Municipal water supply enterprise /Local authorities to verify the affected assets and discuss their socio-economic situation.
 Prior to the start of the process, PAPs will be informed in writing and verbally of their rights and will be counseled throughout the resettlement process.
 This will include provision of a copy of the grievance procedure and the matrix of rights.